Acetoacetic acid: Biochemistry

 In mammals, acetoacetate produced in the liver (along with the other two "ketone bodies") is released into the bloodstream as an energy source during periods of fasting, exercise, or as a result of type 1 diabetes mellitus.
 First, a CoA group is enzymatically transferred to it from succinyl CoA, converting it back to acetoacetyl CoA; this is then broken into two acetyl CoA molecules by thiolase, and these then enter the citric acid cycle.
 Heart muscle and renal cortex prefer acetoacetate over glucose.
 The brain uses acetoacetate when glucose levels are low due to fasting or diabetes.

 Synthesis and properties

 Acetoacetic acid may be prepared by the hydrolysis of diketene.
-Its esters are produced analogously via the reaction between diketene and alcohols, and acetoacetic acid can be prepared by the hydrolysis of these species.
+Its esters are produced analogously via reactions between diketene and alcohols, and acetoacetic acid can be prepared by the hydrolysis of these species.

 In general, acetoacetic acid is generated at 0 °C and used in situ immediately.

-It decomposes at a moderate rate to acetone and carbon dioxide:
+It decomposes at a moderate reaction rate into acetone and carbon dioxide: